 Bullying can be verbal, social, and/or physical.
 It can be direct and confrontational, or passive.
-Bullying can be covert, with few or no witnesses, but it can also be very visible, even occurring through publicly-shared media platforms.
+Bullying can be covert, with few or no witnesses, but it can also be very visible, even occurring through publicly shared media platforms.
 Whether teasing, name-calling, spreading rumors, hitting or purposely excluding someone, bullying always has negative impacts on those that witness the behavior and those that engage in the behavior.Report it!
 BULLY PATROL is our dedicated online tool for reporting bullying located on the WS/FCS district home page.
 It is accessible 24 hours a day and 7 days a week.
-You can also find a teacher, School Counselor, School Social Worker or other staff member who will listen.
+You can also find a teacher, School Counselor, School Social Worker or another staff member who will listen.
 No one has to face these problems alone.

 - unwanted, aggressive behavior = words or behavior intended to harm or hurt another person

-- repetition = it happens more than once, or has the potential to happen more than once
+- repetition = it happens more than once or has the potential to happen more than once

-Please feel free to visit our district website, for more information about bullying, signs of bullying, and ways to combat it.: Resources About BullyingBe on the look out for our Hall-Woodward Character of the Month Hall of Fame in our school Cafeteria!!
+Please feel free to visit our district website, for more information about bullying, signs of bullying, and ways to combat it.: Resources About BullyingBe on the lookout for our Hall-Woodward Character of the Month Hall of Fame in our school Cafeteria!!